 Trends and Latest Developments in Willy Loman Interpretations

 Another development is the exploration of Willy's mental health.
-Contemporary interpretations often emphasize the importance of recognizing Willy's struggles with depression, anxiety, and possibly even dementia.
+Contemporary interpretations often make clear the importance of recognizing Willy's struggles with depression, anxiety, and possibly even dementia.
 By understanding the psychological factors that contribute to his downfall, we can gain a more nuanced understanding of his character and the complexities of mental illness.

-Furthermore, there's a growing recognition of the play's critique of capitalism and its impact on the individual.
+What's more, there's a growing recognition of the play's critique of capitalism and its impact on the individual.
 Willy's story is not just a personal tragedy; it's a commentary on the dehumanizing effects of a system that prioritizes profit over human well-being.
 As income inequality continues to rise and the American Dream becomes increasingly elusive for many, Willy Loman's struggles resonate even more powerfully with contemporary audiences.

 Tips and Expert Advice for Understanding Willy Loman